peteroupc/html3dutil/tutorials/matrixdetails.md

 In all the transformations described above, the last row in the transformation matrix is (0, 0, 0, 1).
 (Such transformations are called _affine transformations_, those that keep parallel lines parallel.)
-However, this is not the case for some transformations in the GLMath library.
+However, this is not the case for some transformations in the `H3DU.Math` library.

 One example of such a transformation is the frustum matrix.
 When a 4-element vector is transformed with this matrix, its W component is generated as follows: